 Punky Brewster is a show about a girl named Penelope "Punky" Brewster.
 She is abandoned with her dog, Brandon, in a supermarket by her mother.
 She doesn't want to stay in an orphanage, and ...

-When Marcy Bradford dies, she leaves her teen-age daughter Nicole in the custody of a father she has never met; or rather, two fathers - Michael, a straight and formal man; and Joey, ...
+When Marcy Bradford dies, she leaves her teen-age daughter Nicole in the custody of a father she has never met; or rather, two fathers - Michael, a straight-laced and formal man; and Joey, ...
 See full summary »

 Punky Brewster is a show about a girl named Penelope "Punky" Brewster.
 She is abandoned with her dog, Brandon, in a supermarket by her mother.
 She doesn't want to stay in an orphanage, and finally befriends Henry Warnimont who adopts her.
 Written by

 6 of 9 people found this review helpful.

 Was this review helpful to you?